ctolon/PythonInterfaceDemo/README.md

 * `Aug 14, 2022` `o2-analysis-mc-converter` `o2-analysis-fdd-converter` and `o2-analysis-track-propagation` task adders added to all Workflows as parameters. taskNameInConfig in dqflow is fixed.
 DQ Flow JSON configs fixed. `o2-analysis-track-propagation` dep removed and `o2-analysis-trackextension` added in DQ Flow as deps.
 * `Aug 15, 2022` version based downloaded functionality added to DownloadLibs.py and fixed download functionality to DQ libs for all python scripts, unused comment lines deleted, metavar deleted from process function in filterpp for help messages, in filterepp `o2-analysis-trackextension` analysis task added as dep and removed `o2-analysis-track-propagation` as dep, because in before we add parameters for adding this additional tasks. filterpp tiny process selection fixed for transcation management, writer configs for dilepton analysis will bu updated, test configs added for local test, they will be removed. we should discussed some common tasks configs should deleted from json for using default params in DPL config. readme update for dqflow and others.
 SSL certificates added for download DQ libs due to github validation
 * `Aug 17-18, 2022`  Logger Functionality implemented to O2DQWorkflows and DownloadLibs.py Some minimal fixes provided.
 Fix info message for centrality Table Transcation for pp. readme updated.
 Pretty print formatted implemented to O2DQWorkflows for helper messages (cut lister, MC signal lister and event mixing variables) lister.
 Interface updated for DownloadLibs.py script to get DQ libraries from local machine.
 All relevant Instructions have been added to the readme
 * `Aug 19-20, 2022` Temp DQ libs added to O2DQWorkflows for working LXPLUS and test.
-Because If you configure the DownloadLibs.py script locally, there is no problem when pulling libraries on the local machine and while it is completely stable, it has been added temporarily for some user acceptance tests because the libraries cannot be pulled locally in LXPLUS and it is not stable to download DQ libraries from github. rgcomplete integrated to DownloadLibs.py, comment lines updated for functions, for important values, sub help messages added, default value viewer added to help messages, Interface predefined selections carried to top for readability, readme updated and helper message usage added to readme
+Because If you configure the DownloadLibs.py script locally, there is no problem when pulling libraries on the local machine and while it is completely stable, it has been added temporarily for some user acceptance tests because the libraries cannot be pulled locally in LXPLUS and it is not stable to download DQ libraries from github. argcomplete integrated to DownloadLibs.py, comment lines updated for functions, for important values, sub help messages added, default value viewer added to help messages, Interface predefined selections carried to top for readability, readme updated and helper message usage added to readme.
+* `Aug 21, 2022` Choicer Completer Method integrated for pretty print display for auto completions, always_complete_options setted false for pretty print display with TAB, New ChoicesCompleterList Class Integrated to All Workflows for Getting choices nargs *, helper message updates in very detailed, all argparser groups has subgroups now, task adder help messages updated, some naming conventions setted for variables and code quality improved, not needed comments lines deleted for code quality, minimal fix for dqflow.
+Readme updated and Instructions for autocomplete added to readme, metavar explanations added to readme.